Using a library

 Spam response example

-The call returns "true" if the comment is spam.
-If you are having trouble triggering a spam response you can send "viagra-test-123" as the author and it will trigger a true response, always.
+The call returns “true” if the comment is spam.
+If you are having trouble triggering a spam response, you can send “viagra-test-123” as the author or “akismet-guaranteed-spam@example.com” as the author email.
+Either value will always trigger a “true” response.

-If you ever get stuck or need need help troubleshooting something, please don't hesitate to contact us.
+If you ever get stuck or need help troubleshooting something, please don’t hesitate to contact us.